-Prerequisite: CHEM 100 with a grade of C or better or concurrent enrollment.
+Prerequisites: CHEM 100 with a grade of C or better or concurrent enrollment.

-CHEM 151 Elementary Survey of Chemistry (3)
+CHEM 151: Elementary Survey of Chemistry

 An introductory course to the fundamental theories and experimental methods of chemistry intended for students preparing for careers in medical technology, nursing, life sciences, and other technical fields.
 The basic language and quantitative relationships of chemistry are studied, as well as the theories of atomic structure, chemical bonding, structure-property relationships, and chemical reactions.
-Class meets for 3 hours of lecture.